ko1nksm/shdotenv/README.md

 The formal `.env` syntax for this project is `posix` only.
 The `posix` is a subset of the POSIX shell and is compatible with shell scripts.
-Support for other .env dialects is for interoperability purposes and is not fully compatible.
+Support for other .env syntax dialects is for interoperability purposes.
+Compatibility will be improved gradually, but is not fully compatible.
+Reports of problems are welcome.

 - docker: [docker](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file)
 - ruby: [dotenv](https://github.com/bkeepers/dotenv)